Tony Leavey: Family business

-Leavey's father George was chairman of Smith & Nephew, then an engineering firm who had not yet specialised in medical devices.
+Leavey's father George was chairman of Smith & Nephew, then an engineering firm which had not yet specialised in medical devices.
 He went to Mill Hill School and then Trinity Hall, Cambridge, before returning to east Lancashire where he became a director of companies involved in the weaving and matchmaking industries in Colne and Rawtenstall.

 War service

-As the Second World War loomed, Leavey joined up and served in the 5th Royal Inniskilling Dragoon Guards in France and Belgium; he only just escaped at Dunkirk, being one of the last to be evacuated.
-On arriving back in Britain the regiment underwent training in the midlands where Leavey organised a pack of fox hounds with which to go fox hunting.
-He was pleased to return to liberate France after D Day, fighting through to the end of the war.
-He was mentioned in despatches and reached the rank of Major.
-After demobilisation in 1946, Leavey was employed by the family firm of Smith and Nephew and became a Director in 1948.
-He joined the Yorkshire Hussars in the Territorial Army as a Major in 1952, but left in 1955.
+As the Second World War loomed, Leavey joined up and served in the 5th Royal Inniskilling Dragoon Guards in France and Belgium.
+He was one of the last to be evacuated in the Dunkirk evacuation.
+On arriving back in Britain the regiment underwent training in the midlands, where Leavey organised a pack of hounds with which to go fox hunting.
+He returned to take part in the liberation of France after D Day, and fought until the end of the war.
+He was mentioned in despatches, and reached the rank of major.
+After demobilisation in 1946, Leavey was employed by the family firm of Smith and Nephew, and became a director in 1948.
+He joined the Yorkshire Hussars in the Territorial Army as a major in 1952, leaving in 1955.

 Politics

-At the 1950 general election he was picked to challenge the already well-known Labour MP Barbara Castle in Blackburn East.
-At his second shot at the seat in 1951, he cut her majority to the point at which the seat looked vulnerable.
-Instead of fighting again, he was selected for Heywood and Royton, a Conservative seat where the sitting MP was retiring.
+At the 1950 and 1951 UK general elections Leavey stood, unsuccessfully, as Conservative candidate against Labour MP Barbara Castle in Blackburn East.